 My friend and fellow blogger Stacey Rodriguez from The Soccer Mom Blog knows this story too well.
 She had been enjoying working outside the home for both the work she did and the income it afforded her.

 But down the line, life circumstances led her a different path to being a stay-at-home mom.
 While she adjusted well and enjoyed her new role, she ran into a new problem: a loss of income despite the same bills and expenses.

 Determined to make it work, Stacey made lifestyle changes, especially with her meal planning, to save money while still living comfortably on a single income budget.
-She wrote a book, Secrets to a Successful Single Income Budget, and shares everything she did to make a single income work for her and her family.
+She wrote a book, Secrets to a Successful Single Income Budget (affiliate link), and shares everything she did to make a single income work for her and her family.

 Stacey developed a meal planning system so effective, she was able to live off of a single income without missing out on too many things.
 She, her husband and daughters focused on simple pleasures and cut down hard on expenses that didn’t need to be there in the first place.